jayden-chan/dotfiles/INSTALL.md

 # Linux System Setup Instructions

+These install instructions are for me to set up an installation of my own Linux config, it is not a guide for deploying my dotfiles on your own machine.

 # 1. Install Arch Linux
 Follow the [official instructions](https://wiki.archlinux.org/title/installation_guide) for installing Arch Linux.
 When performing the `pacstrap` step choose the following